open-mmlab/mmpretrain/docs/en/useful_tools/t-sne_visualization.md

 ## Introduction of the t-SNE visualization tool

-MMPretrain provides `tools/visualization/vis_tsne.py` tool to visualize ... by t-SNE.
-Please install `sklearn` to calculate TSNE by `pip install scikit-learn`.
+MMPretrain provides `tools/visualization/vis_tsne.py` tool to visualize the feature embeddings of images by t-SNE.
+Please install `sklearn` to calculate t-SNE by `pip install scikit-learn`.

 **Command**：